CodeGlassDotIO/Docs/_docs/Roadmap/MoreRuntimeSupport.md

 - ### Other
 We want to implement other LLVM based languages in the future.

 ## Ruby Support
 We want to support Ruby in the future.

 ## Python Support
 We want to support Python in the future.

-## Cobalt Support
+## Cobol Support
-We want to support Cobal in the future.
+We want to support Cobol in the future.

 ## Go Support
 We want to support Go in the future.